- Carers must be aged between 25 and 70.

 - Centacare is the official community service agency of the Catholic Archdiocese of Adelaide.

-- Centacare believes everyone has the right to be treated with respect and dignity and delivers services without regard for religion, race, culture or economic circumstance.
+- Carers come from a wide range of religious (and non-religious) backgrounds.
+Centacare believes everyone has the right to be treated with respect and dignity and delivers services without regard for religion, race, culture or economic circumstance.